Nateml/bachelors_thesis/README.md

 > python src/run.py run.exp_num="101" run.name="descriptive-name" run.optimiser.lr=1e-4
 ```

+The resulting model will be stored in the `checkpoints` directory.

 ## Inference

 If you would just like to run inference with the model, then the `inference.py` script does the job.